juniperover/apero-website/content/pubs/index.md

 ## Pre-2013

 Melwani, S., Mueller, J. S., & Overbeck, J. R. (2012).
-Looking down: The effect of contempt and compassion on emergent leadership categorizations.
-Journal of Applied Psychology.
+Looking down: The effect of contempt and compassion on emergent leadership categorizations. *Journal of Applied Psychology*.

 Ivanic, A., Overbeck, J. R., & Nunes, J. (2011).
-Status, race, and money.
-Psych.
-Science, 22, 1557-66.
+Status, race, and money. *Psychological Science*, 22, 1557-66.

 Fragale, A., Overbeck, J. R., & Neale, M. A. (2011).
-Resources versus respect: Social judgments based on targets’ power and status positions.
-Journal of Experimental Social Psychology.
+Resources versus respect: Social judgments based on targets’ power and status positions. *Journal of Experimental Social Psychology*.

 Fast, N. J., & Overbeck, J. R. (2011).
-The curse of power: Elevated resource control hinders self determination.
-Academy of Management Best Papers Proceedings.
+The curse of power: Elevated resource control hinders self determination. *Academy of Management Best Papers Proceedings*.

-Overbeck, J. R. (Volume Ed.); Mannix, E.A., & Neale, M. A. (Series Eds.; 2011).
-Research on managing groups and teams, Vol. 14: Negotiation and Groups.
+Overbeck, J. R. (Volume Ed.); Mannix, E.A., & Neale, M. A. (Series Eds.; 2011). *Research on managing groups and teams*, Vol. 14: *Negotiation and Groups*.
 Bingley, UK: Emerald Group.

 Cho, Y., Overbeck, J. R., & Carnevale, P. J. (2011).
-Status conflicts in negotiation.
-Research on Managing Groups & Teams, Vol. 14.
+Status conflicts in negotiation. *Research on Managing Groups & Teams*, Vol. 14.

 Overbeck, J. R., Neale, M. A., & Govan, C. (2010).
-I feel, therefore you act: Intrapersonal and interpersonal effects of emotion on negotiation as a function of social power.
-Organizational Behavior and Human Decision Processes.
+I feel, therefore you act: Intrapersonal and interpersonal effects of emotion on negotiation as a function of social power. *Organizational Behavior and Human Decision Processes*.

 Overbeck, J. R. (2010).
 Concepts, domains, and historical perspectives on power.
-In A. Guinote & T. K. Vescio (Eds.), The Social Psychology of Power.
+In A. Guinote & T. K. Vescio (Eds.), *The Social Psychology of Power*.
 New York: Guilford Press.

 Porath, C., Overbeck, J. R., & Pearson, C. (2008).
-Picking up the gauntlet: How individuals respond to status challenges.
-Journal of Applied Social Psychology, 38, 1945-1980.
+Picking up the gauntlet: How individuals respond to status challenges. *Journal of Applied Social Psychology*, 38, 1945-1980.

 Curhan, J., & Overbeck, J. R. (2008).
-Making a “positive impression” in a negotiation: Gender differences in response to the manipulation of impression motivation.
-Negotiation & Conflict Management Research, 1, 179-193.
+Making a “positive impression” in a negotiation: Gender differences in response to the manipulation of impression motivation. *Negotiation & Conflict Management Research*, 1, 179-193.

 Overbeck, J. R., & Park, B. (2006).
-Powerful perceivers, powerless objects: Flexibility of powerholders’ social attention.
-Org.
-Behavior and Human Decision Processes, 99,227-243.
+Powerful perceivers, powerless objects: Flexibility of powerholders’ social attention. *Organizational Behavior and Human Decision Processes*, 99,227-243.

 Overbeck, J. R., Tiedens, L. Z., & Brion, S. (2006).
-The powerful want to, the powerless have to: Perceived constraint moderates causal attributions.
-European Journal of Social Psychology (Special Issue: Social Power and Group Processes) 36, 479-496.
+The powerful want to, the powerless have to: Perceived constraint moderates causal attributions. *European Journal of Social Psychology* (Special Issue: Social Power and Group Processes) 36, 479-496.

 Overbeck, J. R., Correll, J. C., & Park, B. (2005).
 The internal sorting process of group status: The problem of too many stars.
-In M. Hunt-Thomas, E. Mannix, & M. A. Neale (Eds.), Research on Managing Groups & Teams, Vol. 7 (pp. 169-199).
+In M. Hunt-Thomas, E. Mannix, & M. A. Neale (Eds.), *Research on Managing Groups & Teams*, Vol. 7 (pp. 169-199).
 St. Louis, MO: Elsevier Press.

 Overbeck, J. R., Jost, J. T., Mosso, C., & Flizik, A. (2004).
-Resistant vs. acquiescent responses to ingroup inferiority as a function of Social Dominance Orientation in the U.S. and Italy.
-Group Processes and Intergroup Relations, 7, 35-54.
+Resistant vs. acquiescent responses to ingroup inferiority as a function of Social Dominance Orientation in the U.S. and Italy. *Group Processes and Intergroup Relations*, 7, 35-54.

 Overbeck, J. R., & Park, B. (2001).
-When power does not corrupt: Superior individuation processes among powerful perceivers.
-Journal of Personality and Social Psychology, 80, 549-565.
+When power does not corrupt: Superior individuation processes among powerful perceivers. *Journal of Personality and Social Psychology*, 80, 549-565.

  ## Selected works in progress